 States’ rights are a battle call in the Lone Star state, championed by its governing elites and representatives in Washington.
 Fighting the feds could in part be the reason for the state’s adamant opposition to accepting refugees.
 But it’s not quite that simple, says Gilman.
 The traditional tension is exacerbated by a Republican governor and a federal government run by a Democratic administration.

-Texas has admitted more than 100,000 refugees over the past two decades.
 “When [Abbott] was attorney general made very clear that he saw a very important part of his job as waking up each morning and trying to sue the federal government,” she adds.
 During his campaign for governor, he boasted about filing 30 lawsuits against the Obama administration.

 But the antagonism toward refugees by Texas politicians does not match up with the state’s welcoming record.
 Texas has admitted more than 100,000 refugees over the past two decades, according to figures provided to Quartz by the Bureau of Population, Refugees, and Migration.